-Globalization is also a threat, remote working as well.
+Globalization is also a threat, and remote working as well.

 And you need to pay the right price.

-Netguru is very transparent when posting a job, earnings are out in the open (for both employees or contractors).
+Netguru is very transparent when posting a job, earnings are out in the open (for both employees and contractors).
 This is an evolving trend in Polish software houses.